When to See a Podiatrist: What They Do and Signs You Shouldn't Ignore

 Knowing who to see can sometimes be confusing.
 Here’s a general guideline:

 Who to Go to First: If you have ongoing foot issues, a podiatrist is the right choice.
-GPs can help with general health concerns but may not have the specialized knowledge for foot conditions.
+GPs can help with general health concerns, but may not have the specialised knowledge for foot conditions.

 When Referral is Needed: In some cases, a GP may need to refer you to a podiatrist, especially if your condition is linked to a more significant health concern.